Empowering our youth with life coping skills, while we build mindful and compassionate communities.

 This webinar will discuss the stigma associated with Borderline Personality Disorder (BPD).
 Topics covered will include an overview of existing stigmatizing beliefs, a discussion of how these beliefs can become internalized within individuals diagnosed with BPD, and the known negative outcomes accompanying stigma.
 Finally, this webinar will discuss how those living with BPD, family members of those living with BPD, and treatment providers may effectively address and respond to such stigma when it arises.
-We will also be sharing opportunities for those interested in being part of our BPD stigma research.
+Dr. Uliaszek will also be sharing opportunities for those interested in being part of her BPD stigma research.

 This webinar will explore the journeys of people grieving a sudden loss from suicide, accident or sudden illness.
 We will discuss bringing new meaning to a shattered life.
 The words of survivors highlight the discovery of hope and resilience after a sudden death.

 Can adversity make you stronger?
 Motivational speaker, Michael Arterberry, will share his personal story of trauma to show you that you can either let challenge destroy your life or use it to shape the life you want.
 With his background in social work and personal and relational transformation, Michael will walk you through the effects of past and present trauma, including the most recent impact of society's imbalance, and show you how to experience a life of peace, fulfillment and possibility.